zoglo/Choices/README.md

 [Demo](https://joshuajohnson.co.uk/Choices/)

 ---
-### 👉 Please use [develop](https://github.com/jshjohnson/Choices/tree/develop) as the base branch for pull requests 👈
+### 👉 Please use [develop](https://github.com/jshjohnson/Choices/tree/develop) as the base branch for pull requests.
+This will be the next major release.
+Only minor fixes will be pushed into master 👈
 ---

 ## TL;DR